mmower/ergo/guides/basic_parser.md

 # Creating a Basic Parser

-Let's create a number parser as an exercise.
-By the end we'll be able to parse numbers that are integers, negative, and even decimals and will return the appropriate Elixir numeric value.
+This tutorial will explore how Ergo works through creating a parser to match numbers, be they integers like -5 or 42, or decimals like 25.6.
+The parser will match them and convert them into the appropriate Elixir numeric value.
 We will build it up in stages, starting with bare digits.

 ## Parsing a digit